Joint Chiefs of Staff: World War II

 Joint Chiefs of Staff meeting (c.
 1943).
 From left to right are: Gen. Henry H. Arnold, Chief of the Army Air Forces; Adm.
 William D. Leahy, Chief of Staff to the Commander in Chief of the Army and Navy; Adm.
 Ernest J. King, Commander in Chief, U.S. Fleet and Chief of Naval Operations; and Gen. George C. Marshall, Chief of Staff of the United States Army.

 U.S. president Franklin D. Roosevelt and British prime minister Winston Churchill established the Combined Chiefs of Staff (CCS) during the 1942 Arcadia Conference.
 The CCS would serve as the supreme military body for strategic direction of the joint U.S.–UK war effort.
 The UK portion of the CCS would be composed of the British Chiefs of Staff Committee, but the United States had no equivalent body.
 The Joint Board's lack of authority made it of little use to the CCS, although its 1935 publication, Joint Action of the Army and Navy, did give some guidance for the joint operations during World War II.
 The Joint Board had little influence during the war and was ultimately disbanded in 1947.

 As a counterpart to the UK's Chiefs of Staff Committee in the CCS, and to provide better-coordinated effort and coordinated staff work for America's military effort, Admiral William D. Leahy proposed a "unified high command" in what would come to be called the Joint Chiefs of Staff.
-Modeled on the British Chiefs of Staff Committee, the JCS' first formal meeting was held on 9 February 1942, to coordinate operations between War and Navy Departments.
+Modeled on the British Chiefs of Staff Committee, the JCS's first formal meeting was held on 9 February 1942 to coordinate operations between the War and Navy Departments.
 The official history of the Army Air Forces noted that although there was "no official charter establishing this committee...by the end of February it had assumed responsibilities toward the American war effort comparable to the CCS on the combined level."
 On 20 July 1942, Admiral Leahy became the "Chief of Staff to the Commander in Chief", with all individual service chiefs operating under his authority.

 The first members of the Joint Chiefs of Staff were: